Infrastructure credentials

 The default configuration ships with weak, well-known passwords for PostgreSQL, MinIO, and Redis.
 Replace them with strong, unique values before exposing Tracecat to production traffic.command override in your docker-compose.yml:

-For production, enable nsjail — a process isolation tool from Google that enforces:- Filesystem isolation — scripts can only access their job directory and explicitly mounted paths.
-The host filesystem is not visible.
+For production, enable nsjail — a process isolation tool from Google that enforces:- Filesystem isolation — scripts reach only their job directory and explicitly mounted paths.
+The host filesystem stays invisible.

-- Resource limits — CPU time, memory, file size, and process count are capped per execution.
-A runaway script cannot starve the host.
+- Resource limits — nsjail caps CPU time, memory, file size, and process count per execution, so a runaway script cannot starve the host.

 - User namespace separation — scripts run as unprivileged users even when the container runs as root.

-- Network access — network is allowed (scripts need to reach databases, APIs, and S3) but constrained to the container’s network namespace.
+- Network access — scripts keep network access, since they need to reach databases, APIs, and S3, but nsjail confines it to the container’s network namespace.

 .env: